aryan877/blockwave-backend/README.md

 # Blockwave Backend

-This is the Sanity studio repository for the Blockwave app containing the schema of the app.
+This is the Sanity studio repository for the Blockwave app.